Impact

 Affected Systems

-Any installation of n8n that permits authenticated users to supply expressions for workflow execution is affected.
-The Common Platform Enumeration data indicates all n8n versions, and specifically version 2.5.0, are vulnerable.
+All installations of n8n, regardless of version, that allow authenticated users to supply expressions for workflow execution are affected.
 No other vendor or product is listed in the affected set.

 Risk and Exploitability

 The CVSS score of 9.9 reflects a high severity with full system compromise as the impact.
-The EPSS score is reported as less than 1 %, indicating that while exploitation is low probability, it is still possible.
+The EPSS score of 19 % indicates a significantly higher probability of exploitation, though the high CVSS score still warrants prompt attention.
 The vulnerability is not currently catalogued in the CISA KEV list, but the presence of a remote code execution flaw with authenticated access warrants prompt attention.
 Likely attack vectors include remote exploitation by an authenticated user, and in environments where credentials can be obtained through phishing or other means, the risk increases dramatically.

 OpenCVE Enrichment